zesafar/zesafar.github.io/_tabs/Resume.md

 Siemens • Algiers, Algeria

 *	Assisted in troubleshooting and optimizing Siemens PLC programs for various industrial automation projects, implement HMIs using Siemens WinCC software, provided technical assistance during project execution.
-*	Cocacola project : general maintenance and troubleshooting bugs manifesting from old design
+*	Cocacola project : General maintenance and troubleshooting bugs manifesting from old design
 *	Faderco project : Develop an automatic solution and a user interface for the water treatment station and fragrance preparation for the baby wipes

 ## EDUCATION